Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 Select FIELD from CLASS group by FIELD
 ```

-The result is then sent into the reducer running at the client side.
+The result is then sent into the reducer running on the client side.

 Step 2.
-The `DistributedTask.reduce` method running at the client side aggregating the results from all the partitions and sort the final set.
+The `DistributedTask.reduce` method running on the client side aggregates the results from all the partitions and sorts the final set.

 ```java